pera/simple1024/README.md

 To identify what words are known by the vast majority of English speakers we consider the extremely useful data that is being gathered by the [Center for Reading Research](http://crr.ugent.be/).
 Another important resources for vocabulary are the [Simple English Wikipedia](https://simple.wikipedia.org/), Princeton's [WordNet](https://wordnet.princeton.edu/), the BNC [frequency list](http://ucrel.lancs.ac.uk/bncfreq/flists.html) and the [12Dicts Package](http://wordlist.aspell.net/12dicts/).

-The included Perl script named *gen.pl* is a tool that groups together entries from a word list file when they have a distance of just 1 character.
+The included Perl script named *similar.pl* is a tool that groups together entries from a word list file when they have a distance of just 1 character.
 Another useful tool to analyze word lists is [dwdiff](https://os.ghalkes.nl/dwdiff.html) (a word level diff).

 Comments are very welcome: please feel free to use GitHub's Issues page for them.